Leng Tch'e

-Leng Tch'e is a Belgian grindcore band.
-The band describes their style as "razorgrind", a combination of grindcore with death metal, stoner rock and metalcore.
-The band's name is an alternate romanisation of "língchí", a method of torture and execution originating from Imperial China that is also known as "death by a thousand cuts".
-Death by a Thousand Cuts is also the name of one of the band's albums.
+Leng Tch'e is a Belgian grindcore band that describes their style as "razorgrind", a combination of grindcore with death metal, stoner rock and metalcore.
+The band's name is an alternate romanisation of "língchí", a method of torture and execution from Imperial China that is also known as "death by a thousand cuts".
+Death by a Thousand Cuts is the name of one of the band's albums.

 Biography

 Leng Tch'e drummer Sven is Aborted frontman Gurgloroth 'Svencho' Sven De Caluwé.
-The band began life under the billing of Anal Torture, forged by Sven and Dark Ages guitarist Glen along with vocalist Isaac and bass player Kevin in early 2002.
-Leng Tch'e signed to the Italian Spew label for the opening 2002 album Death by a Thousand Cuts.
+The band began as Anal Torture, formed by Sven and Dark Ages guitarist Glen with vocalist Isaac and bass player Kevin in early 2002.
+Leng Tch'e signed to the Italian Spew label for the 2002 album Death by a Thousand Cuts.
 After that album, the band released a split 7-inch single with Black Ops.

-The band would employ Israeli guitarist Nir 'The Goat' Doliner of Lehavoth, even undertaking gigs in Israel opening for Amon Amarth.
-Unable to secure a bassist Nicolas would switch from guitar to cover this role.
-Eventually the distance factor for Doliner prevented a full-time role.
-In early 2004 therefore the band inducted Geert as second guitarist.
+The band employed Israeli guitarist Nir 'The Goat' Doliner of Lehavoth and played shows in Israel opening for Amon Amarth.
+Unable to secure a bassist, Nicolas switched from guitar to bass.
+Geographical distance prevented Doliner from a full-time role.
+In early 2004, the band recruited Geert as a second guitarist.
 The band enrolled former Pyaemia bassist Frank Rizzo as guitarist in late 2003.
-Meantime, Isaac founded a noise side project billed as Permanent Death whilst vocalist Sven De Caluwé would front In-Quest for an album.
+In the meantime, Isaac founded the noise side project Permanent Death whilst vocalist Sven De Caluwé fronted In-Quest for an album.

 The band's second album, ManMadePredator, was released in May 2003.
-Leng Tch'e proposed split releases in 2004 with Fuck...I'm Dead for No Escape Records and a split 7-inch single with Gronibard on Bones Brigade Records.
-Guitarist Rizzo decamped in August, being replaced in November by Jan of Spleen.
-In early 2005 the band inducted Boris of Suppository as new frontman, debuting this revised line-up at 30 April 'Face Your Underground' festival in Antwerp.
+Leng Tch'e recorded split releases in 2004 with Fuck...I'm Dead for No Escape Records and a split 7-inch single with Gronibard on Bones Brigade Records.
+Guitarist Rizzo left in August, replaced in November with Jan of Spleen.
+In early 2005, the band enlisted Boris of Suppository as new frontman, debuting this line-up at 30 April 'Face Your Underground' festival in Antwerp.

-Leng Tch'e contracted to Relapse Records in March, scheduling a summer release date for new album The Process of Elimination.
-The band played May US East Coast dates along with Impaled, Malignancy and Aborted.
+Leng Tch'e signed to Relapse Records in March, scheduling a summer release date for the album The Process of Elimination.
+The band played May US East Coast dates with Impaled, Malignancy and Aborted.
 The band partnered with Fuck the Facts and Beneath the Massacre for a Canadian tour in 2006.